chuchuroth/ROS_basics_in_5_days/catkin_ws/vs_code_chat_his_2.md

-chuchuroth: I ran the simulation again and find out the robot is always turning to the wrong direction, the robot is now programmed to always turn right when in face of wall and moving alongside its left-hand side wall, but actually I need the robot to always turn left when in face of wall and moving alongside its right-hand side wall.
+# frage I ran the simulation again and find out the robot is always turning to the wrong direction, the robot is now programmed to always turn right when in face of wall and moving alongside its left-hand side wall, but actually I need the robot to always turn left when in face of wall and moving alongside its right-hand side wall.